R. Paul Wiegand's Research

 Robustness and Coadaptive Learning

-Recent analysis of compositional coevolutionary algorithms (CCEAs) has indicated that the underlying purpose of the algorithm is determined largely by how one chooses to aggregate team performance information during the evaluation process.
-Early analysis suggests that, when evaluation is determined by averaging performances of different team configurations, CCEAs may be quite suitable to finding behaviors for team members that result in good (though not necessarily optimal) performance but which are also robust to changes in other team members.
+Analysis of compositional coevolutionary algorithms (CCEAs) has indicated that the underlying purpose of the algorithm is determined largely by how one chooses to aggregate team performance information during the evaluation process.
+These analysis suggests that, when evaluation is determined by averaging performances of different team configurations, CCEAs may be quite suitable to finding behaviors for team members that result in good (though not necessarily optimal) performance but which are also robust to changes in other team members.
 Our group has developed a general framework for clearly defining the term robustness and instantiated particular definitions for our purposes.
 We have used existing theoretical models of CCEAs, as well as experimentation for real algorithms to help develop a constructive view of CCEAs as optimizers of robustness.

 Dynamical Systems Modeling of Multi-Population Symmetric CEAs